rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 ![Screenshot from Rafx Rendering Framework](rafx-screenshot.png)

 Rafx is a multi-backend renderer that prioritizes performance, flexibility, and productivity.
-It optionally integrates with the distill asset pipeline to provide workflows and tools suitable for real-world projects with multidisciplinary teams.
-Rafx is divided into three tiers of functionality:
+It optionally integrates with the [distill][rafx-distill] asset pipeline to provide workflows and tools suitable for real-world projects with multidisciplinary teams.
+Rafx is divided into three tiers of
+functionality:

 `rafx-api` provides a custom GPU API abstraction layer that currently supports vulkan and metal.
 It has a reduced API footprint that is easily supported